 According to the British Dog Groomers’ Association, the first thing that is recommended is to take the dog to the vet to ascertain the cause of the burn.
 They will probably prescribe an antibiotic ointment to soothe it and prevent further irritation or infection.
 If the dog is particularly interested in agitating the rash, you can also advise the owner to use an Elizabethan Collar.

-You can prevent excessive brushing or shaving close to the skin if dog owners brush their dog regularly between visits and use appropriate brush.
+You can prevent excessive brushing or shaving close to the skin if dog owners brush their dog regularly between visits and use an appropriate brush.

 Other injuries that can happen are when groomers accidently nick or scrape the dog.
 These small cuts made by scissors or clippers can occur for a variety of reasons, but the most common are; when a dog is very jumpy or wiggly, when a dog’s skin is thin or when a dog has tight matting or is pelted, or if there are hidden warts, scabs or moles.